hbkworld/streaming-spec/complex_types.md

 - The value is expressed as a base value type
 - The angle is explicit, it can go back and forth
-- The time is non-equidistant.
+- The time is explicit.

 ~~~~ {.javascript}
 {